yig/graphics101-raycasting/README.md

 It will ignore unneeded large and numerous directories (e.g., `build` and `include`).
 Upload your `raycasting.zip` before the deadline.
-**If you try to upload a zip file with too many files in it, Gradescope will return error code 0.** Please use `cpack` or zip the directory without the `build` or `include` directories.
+**If you try to upload a zip file with too many files in it, Gradescope will return error code 0.**
+(If you can't use `cpack`, try `make zip` or `cmake --build . --target zip`) If you create a zip file manually, zip your project without the `build` or `include` directories.

 * **THIS IS AN INDIVIDUAL, NOT A GROUP ASSIGNMENT.
 That means all code written for this assignment should be original!
 Although you are